Chapter 1. Interesting Places, Interesting People

 My first night in the new place happens to be on a Friday in October.
 It’s Halloween season and a big night for the haunted house.
 I have the flu and I’m laying on a shitty air mattress, feeling awful and watching movies wasted on Theraflu.

-Blaring Loud Death Metal.
+Loud Death Metal.
 One raging song after another.
-Right beneath my room.
+A speaker is right underneath my bedroom.

 I put on headphones to zone out.
 Maybe some more tv and another mug of Theraflu will knock me out.

 Then I hear something else.
-The whine of a chainsaw outside of my balcony.
+The whine of a chainsaw outside of my new balcony.

 He’s on the side of a mini barn hiding.
 I can see him from above.

 A group of people walk out of the haunted house beneath me.
 They’re amped up from the hour plus long claustrophobic scare fest.
-You can see the relief that the crisp fresh air and open space offers.
+You can see the relief the crisp fresh air and open space offers .

 Chainsaw guy fires up the chainsaw, leaps around the mini barn and lunges toward them.